thehui87/Learning-Godot/class_resourceloader.md

   * [bool](class_bool)  **[`has`](#has)**  **(** [String](class_string) arg0  **)**

 ###  Description
 Resource Loader.
-This is a static object accessible as [[resourceloader|ResourceLoader]].
+This is a static object accessible as [ResourceLoader](class_resourceloader).
 GDScript has a simplified load() function, though.

 ###  Member Function Description